 They have a nice chew, while being soft and tender at the same time.
 The tropical flavors are perfect when you take a bite together with the pineapple, and even better with some coconut rice, too!

 So crank up your grill, bust out your hula skirt, and take a little trip to the islands this week.

-1 whole pineapple, peeled and sliced into 1/2 inch slices (Click Here for Tutorial)
+- 1 whole pineapple, peeled and sliced into 1/2 inch slices

-Preheat bbq grill.
+- Preheat BBQ grill.
 Lightly brush pineapple slices with olive or vegetable oil (or a spray works great).
 Give each slice a very light sprinkle of kosher salt.
 Place both ribs and pineapple on grill and cook until charred on both sides and evenly done.
 Steak time will depend on thickness of cut.
 Extra thin ribs cook for only a couple of minutes per side and thicker cuts (up to 1/2 inch) may take 5-6 minutes per side.
-Click here for a great tutorial on cooking steak, and don’t over cook!

 Here’s some of my favorite sides to serve with this meal:

 Coconut Rice (try adding fresh diced mango and sliced green onions)